ulflulfl/hints/markdown_cheat.md

 The following lists the way I edit markdown.
 There are sometimes more than one way in markdown, I'll list only the one I typically use.

-Markdown is depending on the renderer, the following should work at least with GitHub and Visual Studio Code (using the "Markdown Preview Enhanced" extension).
+Markdown is depending on the renderer, the following should work at least with GitHub repositories and Visual Studio Code (using the "Markdown Preview Enhanced" extension).

 ## Table of Contents